-Virologist: Olympics could not be held now; hopeful for July
+Virologist: Tokyo Olympics probably couldn’t be held now

 Oshitani said he was most concerned about a “Wuhan-type” of outbreak taking place in Africa or other parts of Asia and having cases imported into Japan.
 He said if that happened “it may get difficult to have” the Olympics.
 But he also suggested Japan might be able to handle it.

-“So what we have to do now is try to prevent such a thing from happening,” he added.
-He said the Japanese government should support countries so they don’t have “that kind of situation.”
+“So what we have to do now is try to prevent such a thing from happening,” he added, saying the Japanese government should support countries so they don’t have “that kind of situation.”

 “Whether the outbreak will last until the Olympic date or not depends upon the virus and the societal effort and joint international community,” he said at a news conference.
-“Nobody can predict whether we can contain the virus or put an end to this outbreak before the Olympic starts.
+“Nobody can predict whether we can contain the virus or put an end to this outbreak before the Olympics start.
 That’s anybody’s guess.”

 He added it was not a “big question mark, but there is a question mark.”

-In the spotlight are 19 test events that Japan is to hold beginning next month, a chance for organizers to practice in competition mode and an opportunity for potential Olympic athletes to check out Japan
+In the spotlight are 19 test events that Japan is to hold beginning next month, a chance for organizers to practice in competition mode and an opportunity for potential Olympic athletes to check out Japan.

 In a cancellation Wednesday, the Kyodo news agency reported that Mongolia’s archery team had pulled out of a training camp in Japan’s central Aichi prefecture.

-Dozens of sports events have been called off around Asia in the wake of the outbreak, including the indoor world track and field championships next month in Nanjing, China, and the Formula One Chinese Grand Prix in April in Shanghai.
+Dozens of sports events have been called off around Asia in the wake of the outbreak, including the indoor world track and field championships next month in Nanjing, China, and the Formula One race in April in Shanghai.

-Organizers announced last week that the Tokyo Marathon set for March 1 will be limited to elite runners and wheelchair athletes.
-About 38,000 had been expected to participate in one of the world’s largest races.
+Organizers announced last week that next month’s Tokyo Marathon will be limited to elite runners and wheelchair athletes.
+About 38,000 runners had been expected to participate in one of the world’s largest races.

-AP Tokyo correspondent Mari Yamaguchi contributed to this report
+Associated Press writer Mari Yamaguchi contributed to this report.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports